efuzy/efuzy/docs/src/pages/layout/grid/flexbox-patterns.md

 ---
 title: Flexbox Patterns
-desc: Common recipes for working with flexbox CSS is and how it can be used in a Quasar App.
+desc: Common recipes for working with flexbox CSS is and how it can be used in a Efuzy App.
 related:
   - /layout/grid/introduction-to-flexbox
   - /layout/grid/row